alexforencich/fpga-utils/README.md

 The script is not guaranteed to be perfect so the output may require cleanup, but it saves a great deal of time looking up each pin individually.

+## crcgen.py

+crcgen.py is used to generate unrolled linear feedback shift registers for efficient CRC calculation, among other things.
+The script generates Verilog code for unrolled CRC logic for any CRC polynomial and data word length.
+The script can optionally generate a complete implementation for a CRC computation with initialization and CRC state storage register, or it can just output the bare next state logic.

+The default CRC algorithm is CRC-32 with an 8 bit data input.